 Bearing in mind that one legend is that after a battle at Preston, a king was pursued and killed here, the comments in the East Herts Archeological Transactions are intriguing.
 Their correspondent reports, “As far as I can find out, it has never been opened – neither will it be, while owned by Mr Harrison (author’s note: who died in 1958)....I have since been told by a workman...that some pieces of stuff like broken swords had been found (when the coach road to Gosmore End was laid)”.....Personally, I do not for one moment think it has anything to do with the battle fought by the Danes at St Pauls Walden and spoken of by Norden, but believe it belongs to the overlap of the Bronze and Iron Ages”.The writer went on to explain that he linked the tumulus with two others about four miles north of Gosmore.
 One of these was in a field and had been levelled by the farmer.
 “While levelling, a number of bones and bronze celts with parts of decayed iron, were found.....From this same field I have had several bronze socketed celts, an armlet, a very late ribbed spear head and some perished iron....I am led to think that while the neighbouring hills were occupied by (Bronze and Iron Age) tribes, some heavy clan fights took place and the slain were thrown into heaps and covered by their comrades.”St Ippolyts (sic) Parish Hall Local History may refer to this when it states ‘Early civilisation in the area is indicated by traces of Bronze Age burial mounds...’

 So there we have it.
-In summary, the legends associated with the Gosmore tumulus are:
+In summary, the possible origins of the Gosmore tumulus are:

 The Ancient Monuments website pinpoints the two tumuli north of Hitchin mentioned and provides the following information: